Berber traditional religion: Phoenician-Berber beliefs

 The Phoenicians were originally a Semitic people who inhabited the coast of modern Lebanon, and later came as refugees to Tunisia.
 The Phoenicians of Lebanon were seafarers and they founded Carthage in 814 BCE.
 They later gave birth to the so-called Punic culture, which had its roots in the Berber and Phoenician cultures.
 Some scholars distinguish the relationships between the Phoenicians and the Berbers in two phases:

 When Phoenicians settled in Northwest Africa, they stayed in the coastal regions to avoid wars with the Berbers.
 They maintained their deities which they brought from their homeland.
 Therefore, early Carthaginians had two important Phoenician deities, Baal and Anat.

 Carthage began to ally with the Berber tribes after the Battle of Himera (480 BCE), in which the Carthaginians were defeated by the Greeks.
 In addition to political changes, the Carthaginians imported some of the Berber deities.

 Baal and Anat were the primary deities worshipped in Carthage.
 Depictions of these deities are found in several sites across Northern Africa.
-Also, the goddess Tanit and god Baal Hammon were worshipped, as Ammon was a local Berber deity, so is Tannit, she represented the matriarchal aspect of Numidian society, whom the Egyptians identify as Neith and the Greeks identify as Athena.
+Also, the goddess Tanit and god Baal Hammon were worshipped, as Amun was a local Berber deity, so is Tannit, she represented the matriarchal aspect of Numidian society, whom the Egyptians identify as Neith and the Greeks identify as Athena.
 The names themselves, Baal Hammon and Tanit, have Berber linguistic structure.
-Some scholars^{[who?]} believe that the Egyptian goddess Neith and Egyptian god Khnum were similar to the Libyan goddess Tanit and the Libyan god Baal Hammon.
-It was proposed that the Punic god Baal Hammon is a syncretic association with Amon the god of ancient Libya and the Phoenician deity Baal.
+Some scholars believe that the Egyptian goddess Neith and Egyptian god Khnum were similar to the Libyan goddess Tanit and the Libyan god Baal Hammon.
+It was proposed that the Punic god Baal Hammon is a syncretic association with Amun the god of ancient Libya and the Phoenician deity Baal.